Renal vein thrombosis: Research

 It is known that diabetes causes changes to factors associated with coagulation and clotting, however not much is known of the risk of thromboembolism, or clots, in diabetic patients.
 There are some studies that show that diabetes increases the risk of thromboembolism; other studies show that diabetes does not increase the risk of thromboembolism.
-A study conducted in the Umeå University Hospital, in Sweden, observed patients that were hospitalized due to an thromboembolism from 1997 to 1999.
+A study conducted in the Umeå University Hospital, in Sweden, observed patients that were hospitalized due to a thromboembolism from 1997 to 1999.
 The researchers had access to patient information including age, sex, vein thromboembolism diagnosis, diagnostic methods, diabetes type and medical history.
 This study concluded that there is, in fact, an increased risk of thromboembolism development in diabetic patients, possibly due to factors associated with diabetes or diabetes itself.
 Diabetic patients are twice as likely to develop a thromboembolism than are non-diabetic patient.
 The exact mechanism of how diabetes increases the risk of clot formation remains unclear and could possibly be a future direction for study.

 From previous studies, it is known that long-distance air travel is associated with high risk of venous thrombosis.
 Long periods of inactivity in a limited amount of space may be a reason for the increased risk of blood clot formation.
 In addition, bent knees compresses the vein behind the knee (the popliteal vein) and the low humidity, low oxygen, high cabin pressure and consumption of alcohol concentrate the blood.
 A recent study, published in the British Journal of Haematology in 2014, determined which groups of people, are most at risk for developing a clot during or after a long flight.
 The study focused on 8755 frequent flying employees from international companies and organizations.
 It found that travelers who have recently undergone a surgical procedure or who have a malignant disease such as cancer or who are pregnant are most at risk.
 Preventative measures before flying may be taken in these at-risk groups as a solution.

 Patients who have undergone kidney transplant have a high risk of developing RVT (about 0.4% to 6%).
 RVT is known to account for a large proportion of transplanted kidney failures due to technical problems (damage to the renal vein), clotting disorders, diabetes, consumption of ciclosporin or an unknown problem.
 Patients who have undergone a kidney transplant are commonly prescribed ciclosporin, an immunosuppressant drug which is known to reduce renal blood flow, increase platelet aggregation in the blood and cause damage to the endothelial tissue of the veins.
-In a clinical study conducted by the Nuffield Department of Surgery at the Oxford Transplant Centre, UK, transplant patients were given low doses of aspirin, which has a some anti-platelet activity.
+In a clinical study conducted by the Nuffield Department of Surgery at the Oxford Transplant Centre, UK, transplant patients were given low doses of aspirin, which has some anti-platelet activity.
 There is risk of bleeding in transplant patients when using anticoagulants like warfarin and herapin.
 Low dosage of aspirin was used as an alternative.
 The study concluded that a routine low-dose of aspirin in kidney transplant patients who are also taking ciclosporin significantly reduces the risk of RVT development.